mos9527/sssekai_blender_io/README.md

 - 简体中文 (zh_HANS, mos9527)

 ## Installing & Updating
+### With Addon Bundle
+Prebuilt bundles are not provided for binary ABI compatibility reasons.

+[The Bundle Script](https://github.com/mos9527/sssekai_blender_io/blob/master/bundle.py) is provided to build a self-contained addon bundle for your Blender version.
+Please follow the instructions in the script to build the bundle.

+### With the Bootstrapper
 **PLEASE NOTE:**
-The updater is still a W.I.P and has bugs!
+The Bootstrapper is still a W.I.P and has bugs!
 Please report them in the [issues](https://github.com/mos9527/sssekai_blender_io/issues) tab if you encounter one.

-Use the **portable** version of Blender to avoid any issues with the updater.
+Use the **portable** version of Blender to avoid any issues with the Bootstrapper.
 You can download it [here](https://www.blender.org/download/).

-Remeber to *restart Blender* after updating the addon through the Bootstrapper to see the changes.
+Remember to *restart Blender* after updating the addon through the Bootstrapper to see the changes.

+You can automatically update the addon using the [Bootstrapper](https://github.com/mos9527/sssekai_blender_io/blob/master/bootstrap.py).

-### Attention
+#### Attention
 **To Windows 11 Users**
 - If you'd specify the addon source directory - which in turns creates a symlink - you'll have to enable Developer Mode in Windows 11 otherwise it's **not going to work**.